tenry92/libluna/docs/sphinx/source/project-structure.rst

 Project structure
 =================

-The Luna Game Engine (libluna) project is composed of the following parts:
+The Luna framework (libluna) project is composed of the following parts:

 .. code-block::